Sense of smell: Variability amongst vertebrates

-Scenthounds as a group can smell one- to ten-million times more acutely than a human, and bloodhounds, which have the keenest sense of smell of any dogs, have noses ten- to one-hundred-million times more sensitive than a human's.
+Scent hounds as a group can smell one- to ten-million times more acutely than a human, and bloodhounds, which have the keenest sense of smell of any dogs, have noses ten- to one-hundred-million times more sensitive than a human's.
 They were bred for the specific purpose of tracking humans, and can detect a scent trail a few days old.
 The second-most-sensitive nose is possessed by the Basset Hound, which was bred to track and hunt rabbits and other small animals.

 Grizzly bears have a sense of smell seven times stronger than that of the bloodhound, essential for locating food underground.
 Using their elongated claws, bears dig deep trenches in search of burrowing animals and nests as well as roots, bulbs, and insects.
 Bears can detect the scent of food from up to eighteen miles away; because of their immense size, they often scavenge new kills, driving away the predators (including packs of wolves and human hunters) in the process.

 The sense of smell is less developed in the catarrhine primates, and nonexistent in cetaceans, which compensate with a well-developed sense of taste.
 In some strepsirrhines, such as the red-bellied lemur, scent glands occur atop the head.
-In many species, smell is highly tuned to pheromones; a male silkworm moth, for example, can sense a single molecule of bombykol.

 Fish, too, have a well-developed sense of smell, even though they inhabit an aquatic environment.
 Salmon utilize their sense of smell to identify and return to their home stream waters.
 Catfish use their sense of smell to identify other individual catfish and to maintain a social hierarchy.
 Many fishes use the sense of smell to identify mating partners or to alert to the presence of food.